Yidadaa/Issue-Blog-With-Github-Action/README.md

 You can refer [vuepress doc](https://vuepress.vuejs.org/) for more details.

 ## FAQ
-### 1. How to prevent others' issues to publish to my site?
+### 1. How to prevent others from publishing issues to the site?
-You can set `repoConfig.filterUsers` to allow specific users to publish blogs.
+You can set a white-list by setting `repoConfig.filterUsers` to `['Your Github ID', 'Another Friend's ID']`, default setting allows everyone to post a blog to your site.

 ## Acknowledgment
 This project is based on [vuepress](https://vuepress.vuejs.org/).